Be inspired by these pretty DIY succulent planter arrangements! They are box gardens for wall hanging.

 3 Place a layer of sheet moss loosely over the planter.

-5 Carefully fold the chicken wire edges down and around the edge of the planter with a pliers or your fingers.
+5 This step is for a hanging planter only.
+Carefully fold the chicken wire edges down and around the edge of the planter with pliers or your fingers.

 Get artsy and play around with the wonderful combinations of color and texture.

 The plants may droop a bit after planting.
 Don’t worry.

 Water them; with a little TLC, they will spring back to life!

 Caring for Succulent Plants

 These plants are very easy to grow.